Working in Seville

 Seville's economy

-Seville is Andalusia's largest city and, as Spain's only inland port, is an important trade centre.
+Seville is Andalusia's largest city and, as Spain's only inland port, is an important trade center.
 Among its principal exports are fruit, wines, olives, corks and minerals.
 Imports include oil and coal.
 The city's primary industries are aircraft parts, porcelain, tobacco, chemical products, and agricultural machinery.
 Other important sectors are services and tourism.

 The most promising fields for expats in Seville

 Anyone who comes to Seville or any part of Spain and doesn't speak the language will find it difficult to find regular work.
-One option open to expats with trade experience such as plumbers and carpenters is to provide their services to other expats.
+One option open to expats with trade experience, such as plumbers and carpenters, is to provide their services to other expats.
 However, if the community were to dwindle as it did during the 2008 economic crisis, so would the sources of employment.

 Finding a job in Seville